DMCB Counselling Service

 Welcome, and thank you for visiting.

-My name is Diane and I am a Hants-based counsellor offering online counselling throughout the UK.
+My name is Diane and I am a Hants-based counsellor offering online & telephone throughout the UK and overseas (& a limited number of face-to-face counselling sessions locally, please ask for details).

-After gaining a BSc. in Psychology and MSc. in Health Psychology from the University of Southampton, I worked as a Researcher in Mental Health, whilst volunteering as a CRUSE bereavement counsellor.
-When I decided to start up my own private practice I took a Diploma in Humanistic Counselling at the University of Chichester to update my counselling skills, followed by a Certificate in Online & Telephone Counselling (Counselling Tutor).
+After gaining a BSc. in Psychology & MSc. in Health Psychology from the University of Southampton, I worked as a Researcher in Mental Health, whilst volunteering as a CRUSE bereavement counsellor.
+When I decided to start up my own private practice I took a Diploma in Humanistic Counselling at the University of Chichester to update my counselling skills, followed by a Certificate in Online & Telephone Counselling.

 Speak in Confidence